zavadsky/stringology/Z-RZ_Bit/readme.md

-RZk_bit_2w - The reverse Z-bit algorithm with k-bit read and 2 sliding windows, for search in a bitstream.
+RZk_bit_2w - The reverse Z-bit algorithm with k-bit read and 2 sliding windows, for search in a bitstream (Alg.
+6 - Alg.
+8).